parizeaujj/NBA_Betting_App/artifacts/architecture.md

 Data Design Description

-We will be storing all of our data in Cloud Firestore which is a NoSQL database.
-All of the borderd boxes in our data model diagram represent Firestore Collections.
+We will be storing all of our data in Cloud Firestore which is a NoSQL database (R020).
+All of the bordered boxes in our data model diagram represent Firestore Collections.
 Each Collection shows the data fields that will be associated with each Document in a Collection.
-We will attach real-time listeners to queries for many of those collections so that the data being displayed on a user's app will be properly synced with the most up-to-date data.
+We will attach real-time listeners to queries for many of those collections so that the data being displayed on a user's app will be properly synced with the most up-to-date data (R024).
 Every collection will be able to be read and written to by a user except for the Associated_Contests_For_Games collection and the Unfinished_Games collection.
-Those collections will be written to by our Web scraping server and be read by Cloud Functions that have triggers in place for when a game has ended so that we can clean up certain data automatically.
+Those collections will be written to by our Web scraping server and be read by Cloud Functions that have triggers in place for when a game has ended so that we can clean up certain data automatically (R022).

-Data handling info: All of our data will be stored in Cloud Firestore, except for some cached data that will be stored on the user's phone.
+Data handling info: All of our data will be stored in Cloud Firestore (R022), except for some cached data that will be stored on the user's phone.
 Any cached data will be handling completely by Firebase.

 ---

 # Business Rules

 Since this is a competitive betting app, data needs to be accurate and completely synced up.
 For this reason, we are using Firebase's Realtime Database service.
-Each player's current contest information will always be up to date.
+Each player's current contest information will always be up to date (R022, R024).
 We also need to make sure the NBA scores are updated frequently (every minute) to maintain relevant data for the user.

 # User Interface Design